cakephp/docs/en/development/testing.rst

 When testing actions that contain ``redirect()`` and other code following the redirect it is generally a good idea to return when redirecting.
 The reason for this, is that ``redirect()`` is mocked in testing, and does not exit like normal.
-And instead of your code exiting, it will contine to run code following the redirect.
+And instead of your code exiting, it will continue to run code following the redirect.
 For example::

     <?php